dozeeio/movement/README.md

 At Dozee, our mission is to improve the quality of life through continuous health and well-being monitor.
 Our sensor tracks the quality of sleep and body vitals while a user is sleeping.

 People move during their sleep.
-These movements are very impprtant to track muscle activity which is a crucial parameter for sleep analysis.
+These movements are very important to track muscle activity which is a crucial parameter for sleep analysis.
 It is also an indication of restlessness during sleep.
 Your mission should you chose to accept it is to write code to identify whether each second of data has movement or not.
 In the test data folder you can find 5 files of 4 minutes of vibration data each with some movement instances in them.

 The image below represents normal time series data without movement.